Anshuman-Programmer/shc-server/README.md

-Here's a streamlined README focusing on your specified steps:
+Here's an updated README with the additional environment variable:

 ---